PeteBleackley/PeteBleackley.github.io/Key-Algorithms/activation-functions.md

  These are quite similar functions.
 The fact that they are not monotonic gives them the property of being self-regularising - weights and inputs giving rise to large negative values of $x$ will tend to be weakened rather than strengthened during training, thus reducing the the tendency to overfit.

- In some circumstances, we may wish to use an activation function that treats both large positive and large negative input values.
+ In some circumstances, we may wish to use an activation function that treats both large positive and large negative input values as significant.
 For this purpose there is a family of activation functions known as *Shrink functions*.
 The *Hard Shrink* function

  $$f(x) = \left\{ \begin{array}{c 1} 0 & \quad \mathrm{if} |x| < 1 \\
  x & \quad \mathrm{otherwise} \end{array} \right. $$ is discontinuous, which may lead to unstable behaviour during training.
 The *Soft Shrink* function